AutoJenny/blog/docs/llm/README.md

 ---

 *This directory is a living reference.
 Please keep it up to date as you build and extend the LLM features in BlogForge.*

+- **Prompt Parts**: Modular prompt parts can be created, edited, and linked to actions.
+Each part has a type (system, style, instructions, etc.), content, and order.
+Actions can have any number of prompt parts, which are assembled in order for LLM execution.
+- **API**: The API exposes CRUD for prompt parts and action-prompt part linking.
+Action details endpoints now return input_field, output_field, and all prompt parts for robust UI display and editing.